Thank you. THANK YOU. Sincerely, thank you.

 For being laughed at and bullied by the girls and boys in grade school because your skin and hair color were different.

 For having to group with minorities.
-Because that’s what you were: A minority.
+Because that’s all you were: A minority.

 No. No. Not at all.
 It was not just the different language; it was growing up with a culture that was nonexistent the moment you stepped into the classroom.
 The moment you stepped out into the world.